 Christina Patino Sukhgian Houle works as a socially engaged and time based media artist in the Rio Grande Valley along the US/ Mexico border.
 Her work places special emphasis on issues of equity, decolonization of the imagination and productive fictions.
 Houle works collaboratively with communities to build bridges and shift realities.

-Houle holds a MFA in Visual Art at Columbia University and an EdM in Education from Harvard University.
-While at Harvard she co-founded the Harvard School of Education Anti-Racism Coalition, served as the Senior Digital Editor for the Harvard Journal of Hispanic Policy and worked as a Digital Correspondent for Spare Change News.
-As a producer and educator Houle has worked with Creative Time, the Center for Urban Pedagogy, 596 Acres and More Art.
+Houle holds a MFA in Visual Art at Columbia University (NY) and an EdM in Education from Harvard University (MA).
+While at Harvard she co-founded the Harvard Graduate School of Education Anti-Racism Coalition, served as the Senior Digital Editor for the Kennedy School of Government Journal of Hispanic Policy, worked as a Digital Correspondent for Spare Change News.
+During this program Houle collaborated and took classes at numerous programs at MIT and Harvard including the MIT Civic Media Lab, MIT Department of Urban Studies and Planning, and the Harvard Graduate School of Design.
+As a producer and educator Houle has worked with Creative Time (NY), the Center for Urban Pedagogy (NY), 596 Acres (NY) and More Art (NY).
 At Grand Central Neighborhood Drop-In Shelter (NY) she served as the first Director of Creative Programing.